What Is a Subjective Complement?

 Mastering Linking Verbs: A Practical Guide

 Understanding linking verbs is crucial for constructing grammatically correct and clear sentences.
-They connect the subject of a sentence to a word or phrase that describes or identifies it, rather than showing an action.
+Worth adding: they connect the subject of a sentence to a word or phrase that describes or identifies it, rather than showing an action.
 As we’ve explored, these verbs differ significantly from action verbs, which express an action performed by the subject.
-The key difference lies in their function: linking verbs relate, while action verbs do And that's really what it comes down to..
+The key difference lies in their function: linking verbs relate, while action verbs do.

 What's more, the “look” verb presents a persistent challenge.
-On top of that, as highlighted in the pitfalls, it’s a versatile word.
-Worth adding: distinguishing between its action and linking forms requires careful consideration of the sentence’s structure and the role of the complement.
+Even so, as highlighted in the pitfalls, it’s a versatile word.
+In real terms, distinguishing between its action and linking forms requires careful consideration of the sentence’s structure and the role of the complement.
 Don’t simply assume it’s an action verb; look for the descriptive element that follows it.

 Finally, remember that not all verbs can function as linking verbs.
-Verbs like “run,” “jump,” and “think” are strictly action verbs and cannot be used in this way.
+Verbs like “run,” “jump,” and “think” are strictly action verbs and cannot be used in this way Most people skip this — try not to..